WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KTVZ

 ‘Merchant of Death’ included in swap

-Bout has returned home to Russia, the Russian foreign ministry.
+Bout has returned home to Russia, the Russian foreign ministry said Thursday.
 The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, state media added.

+In his statement Thursday, Biden thanked the United Arab Emirates for its help with the exchange.

+The UAE and Saudi Arabia said in a joint statement that the two countries were involved in joint mediation efforts leading to the prisoner swap.
+The statement said that the “success of the mediation efforts is a reflection of the mutual and solid friendship that connects both countries with the United States of America, and the Russian Federation.”

 Bout, nicknamed the “Merchant of Death,” is a former Soviet military officer serving a 25-year prison sentence in the United States on charges of conspiring to kill Americans, acquire and export anti-aircraft missiles, and provide material support to a terrorist organization.
 Moscow had slammed his sentencing in 2012 as “baseless and biased” and Bout has maintained he is innocent.